rosspalmer/Spark-Optimization-Shapes-On-Shoes/README.md

 2. Utilize SparkSQL native `agg` functions and joins to build a matching schema

-While **Option 2** may be very efficient if done correctly, the different dimensions of the final dataset require multiple operations, a lengthy `agg(f...)`statement, and would be liable to have excess shuffles.
+While **Option 2** may be very efficient if done correctly, the different dimensions of the final dataset require multiple operations, untyped `agg/select`statements, and could be liable to have excess shuffles.

 **Option 1** can be achieved easily using the `.groupByKey.mapGroups` method, which will retain typing as it passes to the map function a tuple with